kallehauge/kallehauge/README.md

 # Hey, I'm André P. Kallehauge 👋

-And welcome to the vibrant tapestry of public coding persona 🤓
+And welcome to the vibrant tapestry of my public coding persona 🤓

 At heart, I’m a problem-solver and a lifelong learner.
 What began as tinkering and coding has taken me through different corners of the tech world, including:

-- **Partner & Technical Director** – led technical vision and delivery at a agency that, at the time of my exit, had earned two Gazelle awards in its first years of eligibility
+- **Partner & Technical Director** – led technical direction and delivery at an agency that, at the time of my exit, had earned two Gazelle awards in its first years of eligibility
-- **Product & Engineering Lead** – steering vision and technical direction for products and cross-continental teams at Automattic Inc
+- **Product & Engineering Lead** – steering vision, monetization, and technical direction for products and cross-continental teams at Automattic Inc
 - **Strategic Partnership Engineer** – built licensing and unified billing systems, adapted internal product APIs into partner‑ready integrations, and guided technical implementations, powering security products for hundreds of thousands of websites
 - **Conference and meetup organizer** (and speaker)